Education & Training

 What Ofsted inspects

-- Quality of education: How well you implement the EYFS curriculum, support children's development across the 7 areas, and close development gaps.
+2. Curriculum and teaching: How well you implement the EYFS curriculum and support children's development across the 7 areas.

-- Behaviour and attitudes: Whether children are happy, settled, well-behaved, and developing independence and resilience.
+4. Behaviour, attitudes and establishing routines: Whether children are happy, settled, well-behaved, and developing independence and resilience.

-- Leadership and management: Whether you understand the EYFS, maintain compliance, work in partnership with parents, and continuously improve.
+6. Leadership and governance: Whether you understand the EYFS, maintain compliance, work in partnership with parents, and continuously improve.

-To achieve Good or Outstanding, you need to demonstrate not just compliance but high-quality practice - deep understanding of child development, effective teaching, strong relationships with parents, and positive outcomes for all children.
+Safeguarding is judged separately as met or not met.
+To achieve strong grades, you need to demonstrate not just compliance but high-quality practice - deep understanding of child development, effective teaching, strong relationships with parents, and positive outcomes for all children.

 Common EYFS compliance failures

-Avoid these common pitfalls that lead to Met or Inadequate ratings:
+Avoid these common pitfalls that lead to 'needs attention' or 'urgent improvement' grades and enforcement action:

 Preparing for your Ofsted inspection